-Lucy Worsley’s Royal Photo Album premieres August 16, 2020, at 8 PM ET on PBS
+Lucy Worsley’s Royal Photo Album premiered August 16, 2020 on PBS and continues to air on local stations.

 The host of several popular PBS specials, including A VERY BRITISH ROMANCE WITH LUCY WORSLEY, 12 DAYS OF TUDOR CHRISTMAS, VICTORIA & ALBERT: THE WEDDING, TALES FROM THE ROYAL BEDCHAMBER and more, Lucy Worsley is a royal historian, TV host, chief curator at Historic Royal Palaces (the charity which looks after the Tower of London, Hampton Court Palace, Kensington Palace and other historic places) and author of numerous books, including Queen Victoria: Twenty-Four Days that Changed Her Life, Jane Austen at Home, Eliza Rose, The Art of the English Murder and others.

 See the full PBS Masterpiece Summer 2020 line-up for period drama fans.

 If you enjoyed this post, wander over to The Period Films List.
 You’ll also want to see Lucy Worsley’s Royal Myths & Secrets and our series of posts about the period dramas that have aired on PBS Masterpiece, the List of Period Dramas on Acorn TV in 2020.